rmetzler/bliki/wiki/git/theory-and-practice/objects.md

 ## Storage

-Objects are stored in two places in Git: as "loose objects", and in "pack files".
+Objects are stored in two places in Git: as “loose objects,” and in “pack files.”
 Newly-created objects are initially loose objects, for ease of manipulation; transferring objects to another repository or running certain administrative commands can cause them to be placed in pack files for faster transfer and for smaller storage.